Acting Chairman Michael A. Khouri

 Counsel: John A. Moran

 Acting Chairman Khouri is a forty-five year veteran in the maritime industry from positions held in marine vessel operations, legal and executive positions.
-He has also served on the boards of directors at the American Waterways Operators Association and the Waterways Council.
+He also served on the boards of directors at the Waterways Council, Inc. and the American Waterways Operators Association.

-Khouri began his career as a deck crewman for Paducah, KY-based Crounse Corp., where he worked his way up from deck crew to captain and earned his U.S. Merchant Marine Officer's License of Master, Steam and Motor Vessels and First Class Pilot.
-He then spent 23 years at Jeffersonville-based American Commercial Lines, a major inland marine company, holding numerous executive positions including General Counsel, Senior Vice President for Law & Corporate Affairs, and Senior Vice President for Transportation Services-marine operations.
-Khouri then went on to become president and COO of MERS/Economy Boat in Memphis, TN, a maritime fuels and ship chandler, with primary responsibility for company expansion and acquisitions.
-Most recently, Mr. Khouri worked as an attorney with Louisville-based Pedley & Gordinier PLLC law firm, focusing on transportation and maritime law.
+Mr. Khouri began his career as a deck crewman for Paducah, KY-based Crounse Corp., where he worked up in rank with service in the engine room and then into the wheelhouse as Pilot and Captain, earning his U.S. Merchant Marine Officer’s License as Master and First Class Pilot on Steam and Motor Vessels.
+He then served for twenty-three years with American Commercial Lines, the largest U.S. inland marine company, holding executive positions including General Counsel & Secretary, Senior Vice President for Law & Corporate Affairs, and Senior Vice President for Transportation Services-marine operations.
+Mr. Khouri then joined MERS/Economy Boat, serving as President & COO before moving home to Louisville to join the law firm of Pedley & Gordinier.

-In 1971, Mr. Khouri received his BA in Economics from Tulane University, and in 1980, his JD from the University of Louisville's Brandeis School of Law.
+In 1971, Mr. Khouri received his BA in Economics from Tulane University, and in 1980, his JD from the Brandeis School of Law-University of Louisville.
 He is also a graduate of the Harvard Business School’s Advanced Management Program.